singuerinc/www/_projects/side-singuerinc-bi.md

 image_home: "singuerinc--bi"
 www: "https://bi.singuerinc.com/"
 more: "https://github.com/singuerinc/bi"
-excerpt: "Bi is a personal experiment, aiming to enhance the Instagram™ feed experience.
+excerpt: Bi is a personal experiment, aiming to enhance the Instagram™ feed experience.
 By utilizing Vue.js, webpack, Docker, PostCSS, and yarn, Bi displays images from your Instagram feed in higher resolution and size.
-It serves as a technological testbed, exploring cutting-edge technologies for web development."
+It serves as a technological testbed, exploring cutting-edge technologies for web development.
 ---

 Bi.
 Your Instagram™ feed, but bigger!